 To understand the Paul Getty kidnapping, you need to know a little bit about Getty family history.
-Paul, also known as John Paul Getty III, was the grandson of J. Paul Getty, the man who founded Getty Oil Company in the 1940s and became extremely wealthy.
-He worked hard for his money and even learned Arabic in order to cement his status in the Middle East.
-Despite his vast amount of wealth, he was a very frugal man.
-He had all the money in the world, but he was very particular about how it was distributed among his children and grandchildren.
+Paul, also known as John Paul Getty III, was the grandson of J. Paul Getty, the man who began making money from oil leases in the 1910s and became extremely wealthy.
+Despite his vast wealth, however, he was a very frugal man.
+He had all the money in the world but was very particular about how it was distributed among his children and grandchildren.

-He was such a miser that his fifth wife, Teddy Getty Gaston, revealed in a 2013 memoir that her ex-husband got upset with her for spending too much on medical treatments for their six-year-old son, Timmy, who had a brain tumor, and he demanded she pay the bills from her own small allowance.
-When Timmy passed away six years later in 1958, his father did not attend the funeral.
+Getty was supposedly such a miser that his fifth wife, Teddy Getty Gaston, revealed her ex-husband got upset with her for spending too much on medical treatments for their 6-year-old son, Timmy, who had a brain tumor, and he demanded she pay the bills from her own small allowance.
+When Timmy passed in 1958 at age 12, his father did not attend the funeral.
 Teddy divorced him that year.

-It really doesn't seem too surprising that Getty refused to pay Paul's ransom after he was kidnapped.
+Knowing all of this, it doesn't seem too surprising that Getty refused to pay Paul's ransom after he was kidnapped in 1973.
 But was money really more important than blood?

-Paul's Father Was A Drug Addict, And His Stepmother Died Of A Heroin Overdose
+Paul's Father Fought Addiction, And His Stepmother Died Of An Overdose

-He Was Expelled From School & Was A Free Spirit Living In Rome
+He Got Expelled From School And Lived A Carefree Life In Rome

 Paul's Family Thought He Made Up The Kidnapping Story To Get Money